 At street level, visitors are first greeted with a beautiful and delicately intricate entrance.
 This Art Deco inspired pattern continues throughout the reception, echoing through etched concrete and ceramic, emerging into the lobbies at every floor.
 The ziggurat-style articulation of the new stone-clad façade allows copious natural light to bathe the office spaces, whilst maintaining the robust external appearance appropriate to the heritage context.

-The bold, high-quality and future-proofed design that the client has supported has been rewarded with a single tenancy pre-let of the whole building to VF Corporation, owner of multiple global fashion brands looking for a unified London HQ.
+The bold, high-quality and future-proofed design that the client has supported has been rewarded with a single tenancy pre-let of the whole building to VF Corporation, owner of multiple global fashion brands looking for a unified brand showcase office in London.
 Axtell offers VF the perfect combination of world class office accommodation, a prime location and a design reflecting the corporation’s values of quality, heritage and aspiration.

 Client E&A Property Investment Company